kathlyn4847/MusicVisuals/README.md

 I decided to do a visual art piece which was inspired by a particular piece of music.
 The music I chose was a song called Run Away From Me by DotEXE.
 This song has a happy memory linked to it in my head so that is why I chose this piece.
 Also as the song is drumstep it should respond well in a visual art piece form.

 # Instructions
+This was compiled and ran on MAC.
+1. Run the code and it will be a blank black screen
+2. Using the number keys at the top of the keyboard you can select different visuals.
+3. The visuals are :
+	-
+	-
+	-
+	-
+	-

+4. Hitting space will restart the song from the beginning.

 # How it works